 - students in each modality receive similar attention and have equivalent opportunities to participate.

-For these reasons, the UW Tacoma and UW Bothell campuses will not use hyflex for instruction.
+For these reasons, UW Tacoma will not use hyflex for instruction.
 At the UW’s Seattle campus, we recommend avoiding hyflex.
 Alternatives to this approach include flipped learning, splitting weekly class sessions between in-person and online-only instruction (hybrid), or incorporating a greater number of fully online learning activities for all students.

 Below are essential considerations for any instructors or departments still considering a hyflex instructional approach.